AchaeaBashingScript/Bashing/README.md

 The current configuration can be shown with the alias `kconfig bashing`.
 All items in red are clickable and will either toggle the item or set the alias to the command line, so you only need to add the add the value you want to set.

-The basher stores one set of settings for each class, so remember to tweak your configuration when switching to a new one!
+The basher stores certain settings for each class, so remember to tweak your configuration when switching to a new one!

 ### Warn and flee thresholds ###